jazminemsjordan/CSC230-Drones-Project/README.md

 Section 7 connects to the lab's actual Drive in five steps.
 The first cell mounts Drive (you'll get the standard Colab OAuth prompt).
-The second cell points at the shortcut and prints a preview of what it found — number of months, number of flight folders per month, sample folder names.
+The second cell points at the shortcut and prints a preview of what it
+found: number of months, number of flight folders per month, sample folder names.
 This is a quick sanity check before the longer import.
 The third cell runs the full ingestion, which can take a few minutes the first time because EXIF is read from every JPG over the Drive